This glossary will help you understand the exact meaning of LBRY and blockchain related terms.

 A form of cold storage where a private key for LBRY Credits address is printed on a piece of paper (with or without encryption) and then all traces of the key are removed from the computer where it was generated.
 To redeem bitcoins, a key must be imported in the wallet application so it can sign a transaction.
 See also Casascius Coins.

 A peer is one instance of a client running on a computer on the Internet to which other clients connect and transfer data.
-Depending on context, “peer” can refer either to any client in the swarm or more specifically to a downloader, a client that has only parts of the file.
+Depending on context, “peer” can refer either to any client in the swarm or more specifically to a downloader, which is a client that has only parts of the file.

 Private Key (Privkey)

-A 256-bit number used in ECDSA algorithm to create transaction signatures in order to prove ownership of certain amount of credits.
+A 256-bit number used in ECDSA algorithm to create transaction signatures in order to prove ownership of a certain amount of credits.
 Can also be used in arbitrary elliptic curve arithmetic operations.
 Private keys are stored within wallet applications and are usually encrypted with a pass phrase.
 Private keys may be completely random (see Key Pool) or generated from a single secret number (“seed”).
 See also Deterministic Wallet.

 Proof-of-work is not the only requirement, but an important one to make sure that it is economically infeasible to produce an alternative history of transactions with the same accumulated work.
-Each client can independently consider the most difficult chain of valid blocks as the “true” history of transactions, without need to trust any source that provides the blocks.
+Each client can independently consider the most difficult chain of valid blocks as the “true” history of transactions, without the need to trust any source that provides the blocks.

 Note that owning a very large amount of computational power does not override other rules enforced by every client.
 Ill-formed blocks or blocks containing invalid transactions are rejected no matter how difficult they were to produce.